Year in Review

 Land of Milk and Money: Inside the Wild World of Washington Dairy

-Death, disfigurement, sexual harassment allegations, and a years-long labor dispute worthy of a Hollywood blockbuster.
+Stories have been circulating about some of the state's dairy farms lately: death, disfigurement, sexual harassment allegations, and a years-long labor dispute worthy of a Hollywood blockbuster.

 02/26/2019 By Stefan Milne Photography by Mike Kane